 A sandwich panel consists of three primary components:

 - Outer Layers (Skins): Typically made of galvanized steel or aluminum, these layers provide structural integrity and protection against environmental factors like UV radiation, humidity, and sandstorms.
-The metal is often coated with anti-corrosive materials, such as polyester or PVDF (polyvinylidene fluoride), to enhance durability in the UAE’s coastal and desert environments.
+The metal is often coated with anti-corrosive materials, such as polyester or PVDF (polyvinylidene fluoride), to enhance durability in DUBAI’s coastal and desert environments.

 - Insulating Core: The core is the heart of the sandwich panel, offering thermal insulation, soundproofing, and, in some cases, fire resistance.
 Common core materials include: